Residencies at the Leach Pottery

 Every year the Leach Pottery hosts national and international residencies.
 As part of these residencies we offer a programme of talks, exhibitions, presentations and demonstrations.
 See our Residency Opportunities if you would like to join us.

-Andile is co-founder of Imiso Ceramics Gallery and Design Studios, Cape Town South Africa.
+From South Africa, Andile is co-founder of Imiso Ceramics Gallery and Design Studios in Cape Town.
 The collections are inspired by heritage, traditions, and culture.
-As a Jola clansman of the amaXhosa tribe in South Africa, Andile highlights cultural preservations, narratives and resources through his work.
+As a Jola clansman of the amaXhosa tribe, Andile highlights cultural preservations, narratives and resources through his work.
 He captures urban landscapes and recollections of the ever-changing environments that confront him in the city.
-Andile is a ‘clay storyteller’ and currently based in Woodstock, Cape Town, South Africa.
+Andile is a ‘clay storyteller’ and currently based in Woodstock, Cape Town.

 Born in Adelaide, Australia, Peter pursued a training in design before becoming interested in pottery and apprenticing in Bizen, Japan.
 Peter spent 2 years learning about wood firing, tea ceremony, and the Zen philosophy associated with the history of this clay tradition.
 Peter returned to Australia, training for a further 2 years before travelling to the USA and England working in potteries for an additional 2 years.
 He settled in Tennessee in 1987 and set-up Potters Pond Pottery.
 In 2005, he co-founded Imani Workshops for HIV homeless women in Eldoret, Kenya.